 Measuring educational inequality of opportunity: pupil’s effort matters - with Niaz Asadullah, Alain Trannoy, and Gaston Yalonetzky.
-Forthcoming in World Development February 2021.
+World Development Volume 138, February 2021, 105262.
 Available here

-The distinction between effort and other factors, such as family background, matters for correcting policies and normative reasons when we appeal to inequality of opportunity.
-We take advantage of a purposefully designed survey on secondary schools in rural Bangladesh to offer a comprehensive view of the importance of overall effort when measuring inequalities of opportunity in education.
-The analysis comprises decomposition exercises of the predicted variance of student performance in mathematics and English by source (effort, circumstances, etc.) and subgroup (within- and between-schools) based on parametric estimates of educational production functions.
-Pupils’ effort, preferences, and talents contribute between 31% and 40% of the total predicted variances in performance scores.
+In this paper, we use original data from secondary schools in rural Bangladesh that provide us with a comprehensive view of the importance of overall effort when measuring inequalities of opportunity in education.
+We decompose the predicted variance of student performance in mathematics and English by source (effort, circumstances, etc.) and subgroup (within- and between-schools) using parametric estimates of educational production functions.
+We found that pupils’ effort, preferences, and talents contribute between 31% and 40% of the total predicted variances in performance scores.
 The contribution of overall effort falls by 10% when the correlation between effort and circumstances is taken into account.
 These findings are robust to the choice of estimation strategy (i.e. combined within- and between-schools variation models versus multilevel random-effect models).
 All in all, these results advocate that social determinism in education can be mitigated by individual effort at school.